sherki99/HuggingFace-OpenSource/Code Generator/README.md

 ## Images

-The following images illustrate key parts of the code conversion process.
+The following image illustrate key parts of the code conversion process.

-### 2. **Gradio Interface for Python to C++ Conversion**
+###  **Gradio Interface for Python to C++ Conversion**

 ![Gradio Interface for Conversion](../images/immageofgradio_convert_py_to_c++.png)

+---
----This image demonstrates the Gradio interface used in the tool for interactive code conversion.
+This image demonstrates the Gradio interface used in the tool for interactive code conversion.
 It provides a user-friendly way to input Python code and instantly see the corresponding C++ code.

 ## Usage